-- S q5 My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me. - S q7 At this school, we have conversations about race and racism with adults. - S q6 I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum. - S q8 In general, my teachers treat students from different cultures or backgrounds equally. - S q9 I feel that my teachers respect my culture/background. - S q10 In general, my teachers make their lessons relevant to my everyday life experiences. - S q14 I am presented with positive images of people from a variety of races, ethnicities, cultures, and backgrounds. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know
+- S q5 My teachers use examples of students' different cultures/backgrounds/families in their lessons to make learning more meaningful for me. - S q6 I see people of many races, ethnicities, cultures, and backgrounds represented in the curriculum. - S q8 My teachers treat students from different cultures or backgrounds equally. - S q17 I am presented with positive representations of people from a variety of races, ethnicities, cultures, and backgrounds in my classes or studies. - S q58 Do your teachers make their lessons relevant to your everyday life experiences? - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree, 5 = I don't know